-All 115 volt models are provided with a factory installed, UL approved power cord and polarized plug.
-To insure proper operation, this equipment must be plugged into a NEMA 5-15 or NEMA 5-20 compatible, grounded receptacle that can supply the full voltage as stated on the serial data plate (see Figure 1).
+All 115 volt models are provided with a factory installed, UL approved 15-amp power cord and NEMA 5-15P plug, or a 20-amp power cord and NEMA 5-20P plug.
+To insure proper operation, this equipment must be plugged into a NEMA compatible, grounded receptacle that can supply the full voltage and amperage stated on the serial plate (see Figure 1).